chieniscool123/2024_Summer_CSS342_Notes/FINAL_TERM.md

 In the lecture, the teacher explained why allowcating memory from heap is potentially slower than from stack.
 What was the reason for this performance difference mentioned in lecture?

 ```
+ The problem have to do with fragmentation and the need to find appropriate blocks of memory dynamically
+Let's use array as an example  The system must find a block of memory large enough to hold the array.
+The system might need to locate a suitable space, making it slower than stack allocation.

 ```